abbbi/sshcont/README.md

-spawn throwaway systemd or non-systemd based containers using ssh.
+spawn throwaway systemd or non-systemd based docker containers using ssh.

+`Note:` No authentication implemented, you should not run this on a public accessible network.

 ```
  go run .